UbiquityDotNET/Llvm.NET/src/Interop/Ubiquity.NET.Llvm.Interop/ABI/ReadMe.md

 generator via the `LibraryImportAttribute` this generates all the marshalling code at compile time so the result is AOT compatible.
 This is leveraged by the types generated for each LLVM handle type.
-Specifically, the default marshalling of handles ensures ensure handle types are marshalled safely with `LibraryImportAttribute`.
+Specifically, the default marshalling of handles ensures handle types are marshalled safely with `LibraryImportAttribute`.
 For the global handles that is the built-in support for `SafeHandle` derived type handling.
 For the context handles that is coverd by the `ContextHandleMarshaller<T>` custom marshalling type.
 The generated types for all context handles marks the type marshalling with the